Oviedo: History

 During the 12th century, many Royal Charters were fabricated by Bishop Pelayo de Oviedo, "el fabulador" ("the fabulist").
-Since there were few checks on internal bookkeeping in the kingdom actions like this had become commonplace throughout Asturias.
+Since there were few checks on internal bookkeeping in the kingdom, actions like this had become commonplace throughout Asturias.
 When original documents faded, they were copied onto cartularies and often with alterations that suited the needs of those who copied the documents.
 The most glaring example can be seen in the Liber Testamentorum, which was compiled by Bishop Pelayo de Oviedo in 1109.
-This document contained many confirmation rights and property rights of the Oviedo cathedral by Asturian and Leonese Kings.
+This document contained many confirmation rights and property rights of the Oviedo cathedral by Asturian and Leonese kings.
 Bishop Pelayo's intent behind this was to try to gain the independence of his see from the archbishop of Toledo or Santiago, as well as to promote Oviedo as a pilgrim destination.
 According to Sánchez-Albornoz, "He (Bishop Pelayo) always, always, always falsified."
-It is assumed that Bishop Pelayo never committed forgery for the enjoyment, but primarily to promote the church of Oviedo.
+It is assumed that Bishop Pelayo never committed forgery for enjoyment, but primarily to promote the church of Oviedo.

 The following centuries (12th–16th) witness the development of the medieval city, the outlines of which are still preserved today, the construction of the city walls, a devastating fire which took place on Christmas Eve in 1521, and the aqueduct works, Los Pilares, constructed in order to provide the city with water throughout the 16th century.
 The city had a Jewish community, and after the expulsion of Spain's Jews in 1492, Oviedo was included in a royal investigation into the smuggling of Jewish property.

 The foundation of the Arts College (University of Oviedo) by Fernando de Valdés Salas, at the beginning of the 17th century, opened Oviedo to a progressive urban expansion.
 Further impulse was in the 18th century by the regional nobility and the construction of remarkable palaces; in the 19th century by industrial growth and the suburban development of Uría Street; and finally in the 20th century by administrative and commercial development.

 In October 1934, there was a left-wing revolt against the conservative government, based in several cities.
 In Asturias, the fighting developed into a small, short-lived civil war: the Asturian miners' strike of 1934.
 50,000 workers, mostly miners, armed themselves with dynamite and captured Oviedo after heavy fighting.
 They gained control of the arsenal with 30,000 rifles and machine guns.
 The Army Chief of Staff, General Francisco Franco sent in soldiers who overpowered the rebels after severe street fighting that left 3,000 rebels dead and 7,000 wounded.
 The cathedral was badly damaged, with its eighth-century chapel blown up by a mine.
 In the aftermath, many false atrocity stories circulated.